python-zeroconf/python-zeroconf/README.rst

 * Bonjour
 * Avahi

+Compared to some other Zeroconf/Bonjour/Avahi Python packages, python-zeroconf:

+* has zero external dependencies
+* isn't tied to Bonjour or Avahi
+* doesn't use D-Bus
+* doesn't force you to use particular event loop or Twisted
+* is pip-installable
+* has PyPI distribution

 Python compatibility
 --------------------

 * CPython 2.6, 2.7, 3.3+
 * PyPy 2.2+ (possibly 1.9-2.1 as well)

 How to get python-zeroconf?
 ===========================